leticiakalumbilo/leticiakalumbilo.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Leticia Kalumbilo is a PhD reseacher and assistant lecturer at KU Leuven and Menge Catholic University respectively.
+Her research interests includes applied Machine Learning, Bio-acoustic, Neurobiology, Biostatistics and Ecology.